 Any type of medical negligence can put your life on hold, at least in the short term.
 Sometimes the effects of negligence can lead to long-lasting health issues, and in extreme cases can even be fatal.
 Although making a claim might seem daunting, it can really help to make a difference during your recovery and into the future.

 Seeing someone close to you suffer because of medical negligence can be very difficult.
-They might not feel ready to claim, or their injuries may have left them physically unable to do so.
+They might not feel ready to claim, or their injuries may have left them physically (or mentally) unable to do so.

 We’ve included some rough examples of compensation amounts for specific medical negligence injuries:

 You can also try our compensation calculator which estimates the amount of compensation you might receive based on your answers to some simple questions.

 After suffering from an injury due to medical negligence, it can be difficult to think about anything other than getting better.
 Because of this, making a compensation claim might not be the first thing on your mind, but it can help you get the support, treatment and finances you need.

 Aside from the emotional effects and your physical pain and suffering, your injury might also have been financially expensive.
 For example, you may have had to pay for private medical treatment to put your injury right, or you might have received reduced pay while taking time off work.